NCEAS/scicomp/MorphoHacks/README.txt

 Purpose of scripts:

-	Morpho has several major limitations with respect to user- friendliness.
 	Many applications—Morpho and R included—will
 	read in junk “columns” if any column outside of the data has any kind of user input.
 This includes white space.
 It is often hard to spot these columns until they are read into an